entegral/auxilio/README.md

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
 * React
 * Redux
-* Rails - stretch goal
+* Rails
+* react-materialize
+* Firebase Auth

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-* Data persistence
-* manipulation of data and generation of reports based on existing data
+* manipulation of data with json 'actions' (i.e. generation of reports based on persisted data)
-* API Security
+* API Security (JWT)
 * Oauth
 * cycling API keys
-* include api calls to manipulate data server-side with functions
-* include api calls for CRUD methods
+* Code Splitting
+* Making a Progressive Web App

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-* Rails API Server
+* Rails controller methods
-* Gems
-  * CanCanCan
-  * Devise
-  * ReactOnRails
+* Possibly some gems providing a permissions system

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).